DCAN-Labs/HBCD-MADE/docs/source/json_configuration.rst

 Processing Settings and Configuration
 =====================================

-Selections of HBCD-MADE processing parameters are made in JSON keys rather than in the MATLAB preprocesing scripts.
+Selections of HBCD-MADE processing parameters are made in JSON keys rather than in the MATLAB preprocessing scripts.
 An example ``.json`` used for processing data can be found :download:`here <proc_settings.json>`.
 The settings specified in the JSON fall under two general categories: